I-SE7EN-I/DiscoveryTool-Se7en/README.md

   The .txt files can be useful for saving all the devices at a location so that the IPs, Names, and Macs can be viewed from a central location.
 The .csv can be useful for

   data manipulation if you have large networks you want to sort or filter.
-(Similar some of the features of UISP can but local and doesn't require internet)
+(Similar to some of the features of UISP, but local and doesn't require internet)

 #--Example Output
 ```